Sim4n6/plasoWiki/Users-Guide.md

 ### preg

-**preg** is a front-end that demonstrates different use-case for plaso. **preg** only purpose is Windows Registry parsing.
-The front-end uses the Windows Registry parser and plugins from plaso and prints out reports or allows you to interactively interact with the content of the Registry file using a console.
+**preg** is a command line tool for Windows Registry parsing.
+It allows you to run Windows Registry plugins from plaso on individual Windows Registry files and to interactively analyze the content of a Windows Registry from the console.

 ### psort